 According to the recent consensus, 1300 new stepfamilies are forming every day.
 Over 50% of US families are remarried or re-coupled.
 The average marriage in America lasts only seven years.
 One out of two marriages ends in divorce.
 75% Americans remarry, 66% of those living together or remarried break up, when children are involved.

 If we are still finding it hard to manage our emotions and wish to talk to someone we don’t know and who doesn’t know us, it can help to seek help from professionals who can provide Blended Family Help.
 It can help to seek online counseling or online therapy.
-Don’t feel afraid to search for relationship counseling in USA or online relationship counseling in USA, anxiety counseling in USA.
+Don’t feel afraid to search for relationship counseling in the USA or online relationship counseling in USA, anxiety counseling in the USA.

 There can be a variety of situations that may cause blended family problems/ stepfamily problems.